Spicy Ketchup Recipe

 Spicy ketchup is the bomb!
-I’m a believer that sauces and condiments make or break a meal.
+I’m a believer that sauces and condiments make or break a recipe.
+They can elevate or add layered sophistication to any basic meal.

 Spicy Ketchup is a sauce that kicks up a classic and favorite.
-Serve hot ketchup with fries, on a burger or hot dog or anything else that needs some zing!
+Serve this hot ketchup recipe with fries, a burger or hot dog or anything else that needs zing!

 For my Spicy Ketchup, I was making Taco Burgers and found some fries lurking in the depths of my freezer.
 But why would I want to serve plain, old ketchup with such a spectacular burger?